USS Satterlee (DD-190)

 USS Satterlee (DD-190) was a Clemson-class destroyer in the United States Navy, entering service in 1919.
 After brief service until 1922, the ship was placed in reserve.
 The ship was reactivated for World War II before being transferred to the Royal Navy in 1940.
 Renamed HMS Belmont, the destroyer was used as a convoy escort in the Battle of the Atlantic where she was torpedoed and sunk on 31 January 1942.

 Construction

 The Clemson-class was a modified version of the previous Wickes class (itself a faster version of the Caldwell class) with more fuel, as many of the Wickes-class had poor fuel economy and hence endurance.
-Like the Wickes-class ships, the Clemsonss had flush-decks and four funnels and were ordered in very large numbers to meet the US Navy's need for ships to counter German U-boats as well as to operate with the fleet.
+Like the Wickes-class ships, the Clemsons had flush-decks and four funnels and were ordered in very large numbers to meet the US Navy's need for ships to counter German U-boats as well as to operate with the fleet.